SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 ## The "General" Criticisms

-Let's first see if the general criticism raised by Vergnhanini and De&nbsp;Conti are of any merit (and if not, why are they repeating them?).
+Let's first see if the general criticisms raised by Vergnhanini & De&nbsp;Conti are of any merit (and if not, why are they repeating them?).

 1. **Origin of Money** the criticism is that MMT places too much emphasis on